Parquery/icontract/README.rst

 * description (if supplied) and
 * representation of all the values.

-You can provide a custom representation function with the argument ``repr_args`` that needs to cover all the input arguments (including ``result`` in post-conditions) of the condition function and return a string.
-If no representation function was specified, the input arguments are represented by concatenation of ``__repr__`` on each one of them.

-If no custom representation function has been supplied, the representation of the values is obtained by re-executing the condition function programmatically by traversing its abstract syntax tree and filling the tree leaves with values held in the function frame.
+The representation of the values is obtained by re-executing the condition function programmatically by traversing its abstract syntax tree and filling the tree leaves with values held in the function frame.
 Mind that this re-execution will also re-execute all the functions.
 Therefore you need to make sure that all the function calls involved in the condition functions do not have any side effects.

+If you want to customize the error, see Section "Custom Errors".

 .. code-block:: python